 KN95 Information, Wearing And Reuse Information

 Stockton University monitors the guidance of both the New Jersey Department of Health and the federal Centers for Disease Control and Prevention (CDC) regarding the use of face masks to help reduce the risk of COVID-19.
-Based on present conditions, masks are optional but recommended on Stockton’s campuses for individuals who are up to date on their vaccinations.
+Based on present conditions, masks are optional but recommended on Stockton’s campuses.

 Faculty may continue to require masks in their classes.
 KN95 and surgical masks are available at the Campus Center Information Desk, Wellness Center, Division offices, the library and off-site Stockton locations.
 Details are in the Campus Operations FAQ.

-- Through the end of the Summer/Fall 2022 semester, faculty may require masks to be worn in their academic classes, studios, clinicals and labs.
+- Faculty may require masks to be worn in their academic classes, studios, clinicals and labs.
 Students must respect and comply with such instructions.
 Faculty can submit an incident report form should they experience a significant challenge with compliance.

 - Employees are not required to wear masks during work meetings or in common work areas.
 Individuals may request others to wear a mask when meeting.
 Please be understanding and considerate of such requests.